Blominmäki sewage treatment plant: Operations

 The technology used in the plant is much the same as in other such plants in Finland, and the performance of this technology is well known.
-Some new technology will be used at the end of the process, and this includes the filtering of phosphorus with special discs.
-It is claimed that 96% of the phosphorus can be cleaned this way.
-90% of the nitrogen will also be cleaned by the plant.
+Some new technology is be used at the end of the process, and this includes the filtering of phosphorus with special discs.
+It is claimed that 96% of the phosphorus can be cleaned this way, and that 90% of the nitrogen can be cleaned by the plant.
 The plant also produces sludge and biogas, and the plant will be heated with the help of the latter.
 It is also possible that the plant will be self-sufficient with regard to electricity.